padouglas/odin-recipes/README.md

 # odin-recipes

-The recipes HTML project from The Odin Project web development tutorial
+The recipes HTML project from The Odin Project web development tutorial.